frederic-perez/AmE-dictionary/data/idioms.md

 __powers that be__ The people who are in authority. _The powers that be have decided to send back the immigrants._
 __practice makes perfect__ :three: _Prov.
 Cliché_ :two: Doing something over and over again is the only way to learn to do it well. _Child: How come you’re so good at peeling potatoes?
 Father: I did it a lot in the army, and practice makes perfect._
 __prattle on (about someone or something)__ :two: To ramble, chatter, or babble (about someone or something) in an idle, meaningless, or incessant way. _What on earth is he prattling on about now?_
+__preppy__ __1__ _Preppy_ is the word we use to describe those rich kids that look down on anyone whose shoes cost less than a car.
+It’s the perfect word to describe the pompousness and snootiness of the crustiest of the upper crust.
+Just recall the fashion of _Carlton Banks_ of _The Fresh Prince of Bel-Air._ _adj_ _slang_ Having the look or manner of an expensive preparatory school student, typically characterized by wealth, snobbishness, and an adoption of current fashions, trends, or styles. _I hate the preppy clothes he’s been wearing ever since he started hanging out with the cool kids at school._ _He’s a bit preppy, sure, but he’s smart and is actually really interested in classic literature._ __2__ _n_ _slang_ A person who affects the look or manner of an expensive preparatory school student. _She’s just another preppy who get’s a get-out-jail-free card anytime she screws up, huh?_
 __pressure cooker__ :two::hammer: _Too many of us feel like we’re living inside a pressure cooker._
 __presto__ _interjection_ A phrase said when doing or producing something very quickly or easily.
 Primarily heard in US. _All I need to do is reconfigure your IP address and... presto!
 Your connection is back to normal._
 __prevention is better than cure__ _proverb_ Work to stop something from happening is easier and better than having to try to resolve it later.